Object-Centric Diffusion for Efficient Video Editing: Related work

-To avoid extensive model trainings, recent works adopts off-the-shelf image generation models for video editing in one-shot and zero-shot settings.
-One-shot methods rely on test-time model adaption on the editing sample which is still too slow for real-time applications~\cite{tuneavideo, esser2023structure}.
-Zero-shot methods integrate training-free techniques into the image generation models to ensure temporal consistency across frames~\cite{fatezero, controlvideo, text2video-zero, tokenflow, video-p2p} most commonly by: \emph{i)} providing strong structural conditioning from the input video~\cite{gen1, controlvideo, control-a-video} inspired by ControlNet~\cite{controlnet}. \emph{ii)} injecting the activations and attention maps extracted by diffusion inversion~\cite{ddim, plugandplay} of the input video into the generation~\cite{fatezero, tokenflow}. \emph{iii)} replacing the self-attention operations in the denoising UNet with cross-attention where the key and value tokens are being extracted from neighboring frames~\cite{tuneavideo,fatezero, controlvideo}.
-Introducing cross-frame attention greatly increases the temporal consistency especially when using more neighboring frames~\cite{controlvideo}.
-Despite their effectiveness, all these temporal solutions come with additional computational cost which is under explored in the literature. \paragraph{Efficient Diffusion Models} Due to their sequential sampling, diffusion models are computationally very expensive.
-Several studies analyze the denoising U-Net architecture to enhance its runtime efficiency, achieved either through model distillation~\cite{kim2023architectural} or by eliminating redundant modules~\cite{snapfusion}.
-Other ways to obtain efficiency gains include enhanced noise schedulers~\cite{dpm, dpm++} and step distillation techniques~\cite{progdist, snapfusion, stepdist}.
-The most relevant to our work is the Token Merging technique presented in~\cite{bolya2022token} that demonstrated advantages for image generation~\cite{bolya2023token}.
-Although very proficient, we observe it does not readily work when deployed in video editing settings.
-For this reason, we optimize this technique for the task at hand, such that it exploits redundancy of tokens across frames and directing its token fusing towards background regions.
-Similar to our object centric sampling,~\cite{li2022efficient} aims for an efficient editing by skipping the computations on unedited regions for interactive image editing: the user interactively edits different regions of an image.
-They cache the representation during generations to use it for unedited regions in future edits.
-Instead of caching the features, our proposed object centric sampling is not limited to interactive editing applications.
+To avoid extensive model trainings, recent works adopt off-the-shelf image generation models for video editing in one-shot and zero-shot settings.
+One-shot methods rely on test-time model adaption on the editing sample, which is unfeasible for real-time applications~\cite{tuneavideo, esser2023structure}.
+Zero-shot methods integrate training-free techniques into the image generation models to ensure temporal consistency across frames~\cite{fatezero, controlvideo, text2video-zero, tokenflow, video-p2p} most commonly by: \emph{i)} providing strong structural conditioning from the input video~\cite{esser2023structure, controlvideo, control-a-video} inspired by ControlNet~\cite{controlnet}; \emph{ii)} injecting the activations and attention maps extracted by diffusion inversion~\cite{ddim, plugandplay} of the input video into the generation~\cite{fatezero, tokenflow}; \emph{iii)} replacing the self-attention operations in the architecture with temporal counterparts operating on neighboring frames~\cite{tuneavideo,fatezero, controlvideo}.
+Introducing cross-frame attention greatly increases the temporal consistency, especially when involving more and more frames in the operation~\cite{controlvideo}.
+Despite their effectiveness, all these solutions come with additional computational costs, which are currently underexplored in the literature.